Gaetano Perusini: Perusini’s contribution to the definition of Alzheimer's disease

 In his mesmerising work “On the nosographic value of some typically senile histological findings” Perusini defines the history of neuropathology of senile dementia.
 According to his findings, the first ever mention of senile plaques was by Blocq and Marinesco, in 1892, regarding an elderly patient suffering of epilepsy.
-Unfortunately, the description for miliary scleroses was attributed to Redlich in 1898 and Perusini’s work was overlooked at the time.
-Perusini’s dissertation on senile plagues convey the following topics: nomenclature, history, staining techniques results of microhistochemical research, differential diagnosis, origin and nature of senile plaques and their meaning in various human conditions.
+Unfortunately, the description for miliary scleroses was attributed to Redlich in 1898 and Perusini's work was overlooked at the time.
+Perusini's dissertation on senile plagues convey the following topics: nomenclature, history, staining techniques results of microhistochemical research, differential diagnosis, origin and nature of senile plaques and their meaning in various human conditions.

 The second part of his work contained an examination of the neurofibrillary alterations described by Alzheimer in 1908, Perusini reported that: "The altered neurofibrils in Bielschowsky solution have the most unusual aspects: wound in complex tangles which scarcely maintain the structure of nervous cells, they appear, within the tissue, almost as "skeletons of nervous cells …" In addition to the previously mentioned skeletons, other elements ought to be mentioned in which neurofibrils appear to be much thinner but arranged in complex convergent and divergent whirls' ' [1, p.
 194].
 Unfortunately, due to technical limitations on staining, Perusini was unable to draw precise conclusions regarding the correlation between senile plagues and neurofribillar alterations, and on the structure of neuroglia.
-Nonetheless, it is important to emphasize the up-to-dateness and the accuracy of Perusini’s statements and work on staining.
+Nonetheless, it is important to emphasize the up-to-dateness and the accuracy of Perusini's statements and work on staining.
 However, he was able to affirm that "the presence of neurofibrillar alterations can only be considered as one of the histopathological findings within senile cerebral involution" [10, p.
 196], additionally he encouraged the facilitation of further studies to take place regarding this topic.

-In 1909, Perusini’s work "Histologische und Histopathologische Arbeiten" (printed in 1910) was published, in which he examined four cases and provided a detailed description on both histology and clinical cases.
+In 1909, Perusini's work "Histologische und Histopathologische Arbeiten" (printed in 1910) was published, in which he examined four cases and provided a detailed description on both histology and clinical cases.
 In one of the cases, with the collaboration of Sioli and Alzheimer, there was an identification of the presence of neurofibrillary alterations and military foci in the cerebral cortex, he concluded that "we are surely in the presence of a peculiar and relatively unknown disease … which cannot be included into any group of known diseases.”
-Perusini’s work in 1911 provided abundant information regarding histological iconography, he described that it is "centered upon the diagnostic value of anatomopathological findings within plaques and neurofibrillar alterations as described by Alzheimer.”
+Perusini's work in 1911 provided abundant information regarding histological iconography, he described that it is "centered upon the diagnostic value of anatomopathological findings within plaques and neurofibrillar alterations as described by Alzheimer.”

-Perusini’s brilliant work attributed the identification of the atypical forms of senile dementia to Alzheimer’s disease, his extremely brilliant work provided a detailed description.
+Perusini's work attributed the identification of the atypical forms of senile dementia to Alzheimer's disease, by providing detailed descriptions.
 It is worth mentioning his very modern conclusions: “senile plaques are among the characteristic findings within cerebral involution.
 In this sense they can be said to be characteristic of senile dementia: they are present in every senile patient's brain; moreover, their number, diffusion and dimensions indicate somehow the seriousness of the involutive process.”